 Our top-rated Los Angeles personal injury Attorneys can help you win your claim involving injury or property damage due to animals.

 You need not advance a fee.
 We work on contingency.
-We will evaluate, prepare, and present your claim without any payment until you make a financial recovery, when they receive a recovery percentage.
+We will evaluate, prepare, and present your claim without any payment until you make a financial recovery when they receive a recovery percentage.
 No recovery, no fee.

-Retain a personal injury lawyer our law firm as cases against animal owners for serious injury are nothing new to us.
+Retain a personal injury lawyer at our law firm as cases against animal owners for serious injury are nothing new to us.

 Retain lawyers whom you can trust to present your claim properly so that you recover full value.